 While each of the six waterfalls beneath the main waterfall on top is breathtaking, it is also the cumulative effect of the seven waterfalls that makes Dynjandi so impressive.
 The sound, the power, the sheer volume of water is unbelievable as you will sense when on the hiking trail.
 The hike up to the bridal veil and back should take about an hour and a half to two hours depending on how much you enjoy it.
 The names of the waterfalls from the top are; Dynjandi, Hæstahjallafoss, Strompgljúfrafoss, Göngumannfoss, Hríðsvaðsfoss, Hundafoss and Bæjarfoss (sometimes also referred to as Sjónarfoss).
 Each is a joy to view and enjoyment to photograph.

 Take your time

 It is a lovely place deep in the huge fjord Arnarfjörður and a good place to take a break when traveling the Westfjords.
-There is a camping site by the falls, well-established pathways, very good signage and you can walk behind one of the waterfalls Göngumannafoss, although great caution is recommended.
 You only have to be reasonably fit to walk from the car park to Dynjandi on top.
 It is a bit uphill through a combination of slopes and stairs.
 Still, you can stop now and then to rest while you read the signposts.

 People have often wondered what gives Dynjandi its extraordinary energy.
 Well, across the centuries the Icelanders believed there were supernatural beings living in all the seven waterfalls.
 Some still believe it today as they are very hypnotic.